Guarantees for Real Robotic Systems: Unifying Formal Controller Synthesis and Reachset-Conformant Identification: Introduction

 \subsection{Structure of this paper}

-In Sec. \ref{sec_preliminaries} we introduce zonotopes and reachability analysis of linear systems.
-The reachability-based methods are presented in Sec. \ref{sec:methods}.
-We then address the application of these methods to the tracking control problem of robot systems in Sec. \ref{sec_evaluation}.
-This paper concludes in Sec. \ref{sec_discussion}.
+This paper is structured as follows: in Sec. \ref{sec_preliminaries}, we provide preliminaries on zonotopes and on the reachability analysis of uncertain linear systems.
+Our combined controller synthesis and reachset-conformant identification framework is presented in Sec. \ref{sec:methods}.
+We address the application of these methods to the tracking control problem of robots in Sec. \ref{sec_evaluation} and conclude this paper in Sec.~\ref{sec:conclusion}.